hamtana/cosc349-assignment2/README.md

 - Management Service: [http://100.28.69.129:8081]

 ### First time Deployment on AWS
-1. Create an two EC2 instances, one for the Request Service and one for the Management Service.
+1. Create a two EC2 instances, one for the Request Service and one for the Management Service.
 2. Configure the port mappings for IPv4 and IPv6 inbound traffic - 8080 for the Request Service and 8081 for the Management Service.
 3. If you wish to receive emails detailing new users, please see below section on how to set up SNS for your email address.
 4. Pull the repository to your local machine.